uilab-kaist/cs570-spring-2020/README.md

 # cs570-spring-2020
 ## Course Registration
 In addition to 80 students registered in the academic system, we will **only** accept **20** additional registrations. (i.e., the professor will sign the documents for 20 students.)
-Please note that the priority is given to M.S. students in School of Computing.
+The priority is as below:

 #### Priority
 <hr/>